billkarsh/SpikeGLX/Markdown/Manual-Text.md

 (like StimGL) and accepts simple commands: {SETTRIG 1, SETTRIG 0}.

 >Note that some trigger modes ask you to specify a threshold voltage.
+The value you enter should be the real-world voltage presented to the sensor.
-The value you enter for a threshold should always be what you read directly from the graph of that channel.
-The software will make any necessary gain adjustments.
+It's the same value you read from our graphs.
+For example, a threshold for neural spikes might be -100 uV; that's what you should enter regardless of the gain applied.

 ### Changing Run Name or Indices